eAmin/jdate/README.md

 JDate v0.0.2 beta

-JDate, is a JavaScript like Jalali date & time library for JavaScript & NodeJS
+JDate, is a JavaScript like Jalali date & time library for Browsers & NodeJS

 ##Usage